 Below is the first page, lets call it index.php:

 <?php session_start(); $_SESSION['UserName'] = 'Jacob'; ?> <a href="NextPage.php">Next Page</a>

-The above will make php remember the name "Jacob", in a session variable, usually linked with the user by a cookie storing the unique session id.
+The above will make PHP remember the name, "Jacob", in a session variable.
+The session is then linked via the cookie stored on the users device.

 <a href="NextPage.php?<?php echo SID; ?>">Next Page</a>